 Welcome to my personal website!
-It was initially intended to show only my photographic works, but in recent times it has assumed a dual functionality of container for my academic activity, as well as a gallery of my photographic work across years.
+It was initially intended to show only my photographic works.
+Still, in recent times, it has assumed a dual functionality of container for my academic activity and a gallery of my photographic work across years.
 Concerning this second aspect, most of my pictures are in black and white.
-This was my way of capturing reality from the very first beginning, when I was shooting on analogue cameras and films.
+This was my way of capturing reality from the first beginning of shooting on analogue cameras and films.
 That modus operandi profoundly affected my way to see things.
 Even today.
 In the academic field, most of the areas of inquiry are grey.
-Hence, it is fundamental to be curious and open-minded, if significant black or white results are to be achieved.
-Nonetheless, in day-to-day reality, not everything is so crystal clear and most of the pictures are blurred.
-It is, therefore, my duty to be steady and get good pictures done, both in photographic and research terms.
+Hence, it is fundamental to be curious and open-minded if significant black or white results are to be achieved.
+Nonetheless, in day-to-day reality, not everything is crystal clear, and most pictures are blurred.
+It is, therefore, my duty to be steady and get good portraits done, both in photographic and research terms.

 – – –